senecajs/seneca-in-practice/problems/plugin/problem.md

 ```

-`seneca.use` is goin to load the plugin: `seneca.ready` will provide the callback
+The `seneca.use` is going to load the plugin: `seneca.ready` will provide the callback
 for when the plugin has been loaded.
-Any error happened while loading will be passed
+Any error that will happen while loading will be passed
 via the `err` param.

 The goal of the exercise is to write a plugin called `operations` that sums two
 numbers, as we did for the first step.
 For the purpose of this exercise, ***do not
 require Seneca directly*** just create a module that exports a function that defines